RBKC Emotional Wellbeing Project

-- To train bilingual volunteers to provide emotional support to clients, make appropriate referrals, and write case notes.
+- To train bilingual support workers to provide emotional support to clients, make appropriate referrals, and write case notes.

-- To provide emotional support for clients in Westminster, Kensington & Chelsea and Hammersmith & Fulham who are going through a difficult time in their lives because of a change in circumstances e.g. separation or family breakdown, bereavement, illness or disability, becoming a parent or carer, loss of employment, moving home.
+- To provide emotional support for clients in Kensington & Chelsea who are going through a difficult time in their lives because of a change in circumstances e.g. separation or family breakdown, bereavement, illness or disability, becoming a parent or carer, loss of employment, moving home.

 - To make appropriate referrals for befriending and mentoring schemes to clients that require such a service and to offer a befriender to clients who are not suitable for any of the available befriending schemes.